SharmisthaChowdhury/CheckNet-A-Strategic-Board-Game/README.md

 **CheckNet** is a strategic board game inspired by traditional board games with modern twists.
 This game is designed for players who enjoy tactical challenges and strategic thinking.

 ## Features
-- Two-player game mode for an immersive experience.
+- Supports Bluetooth multiplayer (no internet required).
-- Simple and intuitive game mechanics.
+- Simple, strategy-driven gameplay.
-- Strategy-driven gameplay with the aim of outsmarting your opponent.
+- Interactive board and intuitive mechanics.
-- Interactive board with easy-to-understand moves.
+- Built-in timer for added challenge.
 - Fun and engaging user interface.

 ## Getting Started